NCHlab/Team-Generator-API-Service-plus-Slack/README.md

 ## Process

 A slash command is entered by a user which sends a post request to the API server.
-The API server Immediately Responds back with an EMPTY HTTP 200 Response and also starts a seperate thread to initiate the modal to appear.
+The API server Immediately Responds back with an EMPTY HTTP 200 Response and also starts a separate thread to initiate the modal to appear.

 <img src="./images/slash_command.png" alt="Image showing slash command /teams" height=180 width=500>